apollographql/router/.changesets/feat_bnjjj_fix_5042.md

 }
 ```

-Also useful if you want to convert response status code to a number
+- Converting a response status code to a number:

 ```rhai
 if parse_int(response.status_code.to_string()) == 200 {